Shobandeep/Simple-Search-Engine/README.md

 **[Simple Search Engine](http://34.73.37.169:8080/)** is an indexing engine which indexes a give web page using Breadth First Search.
-You can explore the app yourself at -->

 Breakdown of the website: